datanav/docs/configuration-sources-rest.rst

      - String
      - The JSON response sub-property to use as the source of the emitted entities.
 Note that this property can be defined in the specified ``operation`` section of the :ref:`REST system <rest_system>` as well.
-The source configuration will take precendence if defined.
+The source configuration will take precedence if defined.
 This property can express a "path" into the response using a dot as path separator, i.e. ``foo.bar``.
 Note that a if a "non-path" version of the property can be found in the response body it will take precedence over any property found by traversing the path using the dot notation.
      -